Bay Waverley Castle Hotel

 • Excellent live entertainment

 Gentle valleys and rolling hills provide a picturesque backdrop for the Bay Waverley Castle Hotel in Melrose in the Scottish borders.
-This majestic building is set in the pretty town of Melrose, nestled in the Tweed Valley at the foot of the Eildon Hills.
+This majestic building is set on the outskirts of the pretty town of Melrose, nestled in the Tweed Valley at the foot of the Eildon Hills.
 The wonderful location, close to some of the area’s most popular attractions, makes this hotel the perfect place to unwind, rejuvenate and explore this historic area.

 Waverley Castle prides itself on its stylish guest spaces with a choice of relaxing lounge and bar areas, chic dining room and beautifully refurbished ballroom for guests to enjoy.
 The hotel boasts 77 attractive en-suite bedrooms and a full range of upgrade options, from fresh and basic to premier, to suit every taste and budget.

 There are plenty of things to see and do nearby, including two stunning National Trust gardens, a wonderful apple orchard and a dedicated dried flower garden just a short drive away.
-Less than 3 miles from Melrose, Sir Walter Scott’s home Abbotsford offers visitors magical woodland, riverside walks, a trip back in time through 200 years of history and a warm café serving seasonal food.
+Under 2 miles from the hotel, Sir Walter Scott’s home Abbotsford offers visitors magical woodland, riverside walks, a trip back in time through 200 years of history and a warm café serving seasonal food.

 Venture further afield to enjoy a day trip in the culturally rich city of Edinburgh.
-Just an hour’s drive from the hotel and brimming with iconic attractions, this enthralling city is an eclectic mix of the old and new where man-made and natural landmarks sit comfortably side-by-side.
+Just an hours drive or jump on the Waverley Line Railway at nearby Tweedbank and brimming with iconic attractions, this enthralling city is an eclectic mix of the old and new where man-made and natural landmarks sit comfortably side-by-side.
 From the grandeur of the 17th century Palace of Holyroodhouse to the sweeping views offered from Arthur's Seat, the city’s prehistoric extinct volcano, Edinburgh has everything that you could need for an unforgettable day out.